maikelordaz/Takadao-assesment-test/README.md

 # Web3 smart contract developer assessment tests
-This project is intended to be a part of a technical test. <br/>
+This project is intended to be a part of a technical test.
+Press the links below to go to the desired section <br/>

 + [Walkthrough](#rocket-walkthrough)
 + [Assessment test](#books-assessment-test)